zak-lambert/tbc-sim/README.md

 # Legacy Sim

-This is a simple set off tools used to calculate healing and damage metrics in a visually meaningful way for the game "Classic World of Warcraft".
+This is a simple set off tools used to calculate healing and damage metrics in a visually meaningful way for the game "Classic World Fof Warcraft".

 [zak-lambert.github.io/tbc-sim](https://zak-lambert.github.io/tbc-sim/)